 In addition to their summer courses, SMASH scholars remain engaged during the school year through monthly STEM workshops and academic programming.
 This includes SAT prep, college counseling, financial aid workshops, and other activities to ensure continued academic success.

 SMASH Academy was founded at the University of California, Berkeley in 2004.
 Since then, it has expanded across the Bay Area to Stanford University and into Southern California at UCLA.
 Our newest California location opened 2016 at the University of California, Davis.
-In 2017, SMASH will be offered at our first out-of-state university site, Morehouse College in Atlanta, Georgia.
+In 2017, SMASH opened its first out-of-state university site, Morehouse College in Atlanta, Georgia.

-1. Grade Level: Be in the 9th grade at time of application.
+1. Grade Level: Be in the 9th grade at the time of application.

 2. Math Skills: Have strong mathematics skills appropriate for your grade level, as determined by the SMASH math assessment (administered to all SMASH applicants in March).